-Paying your balance in full every month is always the best option because that way you can avoid paying interest, but there is no need to go overboard by paying a greater amount than what is actually due.
+Paying your balance in full every month is always the best option because you can avoid paying interest and it helps your credit score—but there is no need to go overboard by paying a greater amount than what you currently owe.

-There is some truth to this recommendation, but it does not exactly work in the way that proponents of this strategy often claim.
+Some people recommend making multiple payments in a month as a way to give your credit score an extra boost.
+There is some truth to this recommendation, but it does not work in the way that proponents of this strategy often claim.

 Usually, the thinking goes that by making multiple payments each month, you can “trick” the system into giving you more points, but that’s not how it works.
 You can’t “trick” the credit scoring system.

 In reality, the credit scoring models do not indicate the number of payments you have made per month.
-It only shows the total amount of all the payments you made during that month added together.
+They only show the total amount of all the payments you made during that month added together.

 However, there is a different reason why this strategy may actually earn you a few extra credit score points.

 When you make multiple payments within a billing cycle, you are paying down some of the balance before the statement closing date, which is when your account balance gets reported to the credit bureaus.
-Therefore, because of the early payments, the balance reported to the credit bureaus will be lower, which helps boost your credit score by reducing the individual utilization ratio on that account as well as your overall credit utilization ratio.
+Therefore, because of the early payments, the balance that gets reported to the credit bureaus will be lower.
+This could help boost your credit score by reducing the individual utilization ratio on that account as well as your overall credit utilization ratio.